7 Best Tours in Cadiz

 Afternoon in Cadiz| ©Angel Sotomayor

-On these excursions you will be able to discover all the profiles of the city, from the old town, which has some of the architectural jewels of the rich local history, to the most representative beaches, monuments and castles of the coast of Cadiz.
+On these tours you will be able to discover all the profiles of the city, from the old town, which has some of the architectural jewels of the rich local history, to the beaches, monuments and most representative castles of the coast of Cadiz.

-If you plan to visit Cádiz in October or in the summer months, you will also be able to witness the city's best sunsets and enjoy the ideal weather for swimming.
+If you plan to visit Cadiz in October or in the summer months you will also be able to witness the best sunsets in the city and enjoy the ideal weather for swimming.

 Comfortable shoes| ©Alexandra Tran